henryhchchc/SUSTechLambda/Openning report and pre/proposal.md

   5. I click on save button
 - **Delete Scripts(P2)**:

-  As a script designer, I want to delete my script
+  As a script designer, I want to delete my script.

   1. I open my scripts page
   2. I click on the script I want to delete